 Option 2: Living benefits (life insurance)

-On the downside, policies could be limited.
-It is essential to review your policy to figure out what it includes and if you maybe need to add riders to your policy.
+It is essential to review your policy to determine what it includes and if you need to add riders.

 - Check if the accelerated death benefit will increase your premium or if it is included in your premium.